antulik/pagelet_rails/README.md

 Finally if everything is done right you should see significant rendering speed improvements especially on old browsers, slow network or with cold cache.

-### Super smart caching

-Probably one of the coolest functionality of pagelet_rails is "super smart caching".
-It allows you to render pagelets through ajax and cache them, but if page is reloaded the pagelet is rendered instantly from cache.

- So on the first page load user sees "Loading..." blocks, but after the content is instant.

-The best thing, it's enabled by default if pagelet has caching enabled and is rendering through ajax request.

 ### Ajax Batching